bytemunch/bytemunch.dev/src/blog/dodgeball-1.md

 This bit of code uses the Firebase IdToken to retrieve data from firestore, according to the firestore rules (non-authed requests error out correctly).
 I need to do some research into how to effectively navigate nested JSON in Rust, or maybe just write some helper functions.
 I haven't even looked at learning macros yet, maybe they'll help?
 I'll cross that bridge when I come to it.

 Good enough for the day.
-Next update here should bring the rest of CRUD, JSON parsing, and a refactor to prepare the firestore interface for use in Bevy.
+Next update for this project should bring the rest of CRUD, JSON parsing, and a refactor to prepare the firestore interface for use in Bevy.

-"Tomorrow" I'll get this blog online.
+Next up: get this blog online.